 - Ability to set multilevel approval rules for bill payments

 Having integrated bookkeeping and banking solutions makes Relay a great choice for businesses wanting to simplify cash management processes.
 Additionally, the ability to create multiple subaccounts and debit cards makes Relay a good fit for small business owners looking to distribute financial responsibilities to their team members.
-However, if you need access to additional banking products, such as savings accounts and lending products, you may have to look elsewhere.
+However, if you need access to lending products, you will have to look elsewhere.